 Hospice of West Alabama (HOWA) has provided care to terminally ill patients and their families since May of 1982.
 We are incorporated as a 501(c)(3) private non-profit organization and governed by a 25-member Board of Directors.

-The agency is the oldest provider of hospice services in the West Alabama area and is a member of the United Way of West Alabama.
-HOWA is certified to provide services under the Medicare and Medicaid programs and is an approved provider for the Blue Cross Blue Shield of Alabama.
+The agency is the oldest provider of hospice services in the West Alabama area and a member of the United Way of West Alabama.
+HOWA is certified to provide services under the Medicare and Medicaid programs and an approved provider for the Blue Cross Blue Shield of Alabama.
 In 1998, HOWA became the first community-based hospice in Alabama to attain accreditation by The Joint Commission.

-Hospice of West Alabama is the only agency serving West Alabama with its own free-standing inpatient facility, which has served more than 6,500 patients since it opened on November 1, 2004.
+Hospice of West Alabama is the only agency serving West Alabama with its own free-standing hospice inpatient facility, which has served more than 6,500 patients since it opened on November 1, 2004.

 The agency staff of more than 90 individuals serves hundreds of patients annually in Tuscaloosa, Pickens, Greene, Hale, Bibb, Fayette, and Lamar counties.